yeshas1994/PointPainting/README.md

 ```
 roslaunch point_painting point_painting.launch
 ```
+Do remember to edit the `config.yaml` file as required
+- change the paths
+- change `use_cuda` as required

 Currently the ros package can read from topics/videos on ros while the standalone package relies on files (.pcd/.png/etc)